How does an intergenerational faith community help children grow as disciples of Jesus?

 Publications

 • ‘Children’s Ministry in the Third Place’.
 In Australian Evangelical Perspectives on Youth Ministry: Identity, church, culture, and discipleship.
 Edited by Ruth Lukabyo.
 Sydney, AUS; Australian College of Theology.
-Forthcoming
+2023.

 • ‘Intergenerational Church and Sociocultural Faith Formation’.
 Pages 42-52 in Engaging All Generations: A Strategic Toolkit for Creating Intergenerational Faith Communities.
 Edited by C. Seibel.
 Abilene: Abilene Christian University Press, 2021.